mtth/hdfs/README.rst

   $ pip install hdfs

-By default none of the extensions are installed.
+By default none of the package requirements for extensions are installed.
 To do so simply suffix the package name with the desired extensions:

 .. code-block:: bash